SilkRose/Pony/stories/love-life-and-lamination/love-life-and-lamination.md

 With all that in mind, this should be easy, yet it wasn't.
 This should just be another task of documentation processing, but no, this was *lamination.*

 I love Rainbow Dash, and she loves me.
 So, why was this so hard?
-Lamination is just another step in the process of managing paperwork.
-Yet, this time was different.

-But what could it be?

 I've been with Rainbow for many years now.
 We've gone thought so much together, countless memories of the good times and the bad.
 We've learned so much about each other and about friendship.
 Being with her has changed my life for the better.